Everlasting Voyage

 1 Comment

 We all make mistakes, right?
-I know I have and I wish sometimes I could go back to redo some things in life.
-Particularly, I wish I could go back in time and had done some more research on my travels to either save more money or just be a more happy and successful traveler.
+I know I have, and I wish sometimes I could go back to redo some things in life.
+Particularly, I wish I could go back in time and had done some more research on my travels to either save more money or just be a happier traveler.

 I'm sharing with you all the top 5 travel mistakes I've made that I just learned within the last year: